 Decomposing the frontend monolith can gain improvements in isolation, deliverability and performance.
 Although while it may add extra complexity into an application, it may also increase clarity.

-Gain more insights on micro frontends:
+Gain more insights into micro frontends:

 - Microservice Websites (The manifesto)